aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 ### Insert a Text Input

-USe the **InsertTextInput** method to insert a textbox into the document.
+Use the **InsertTextInput** method to insert a textbox into the document.

 The following code example shows how to insert a text input form field into a document: